Swoop graphic

 Physical layer

-One of BACnet's key strengths is its flexibility in network architecture.
-It supports multiple network types, including BACnet/IP (for Ethernet and Wi-Fi networks), BACnet MS/TP (Master-Slave/Token-Passing for RS-485 networks), BACnet ARCNET, and BACnet LonTalk.
-This versatility allows BACnet to be implemented across a wide range of building sizes and types, from small commercial buildings to large industrial complexes.
-The protocol also includes provisions for secure communication, addressing cybersecurity concerns in modern building management systems.
-MS/TP and BACnet/IP have traditionally been the most popular, with BACnet/IP slowly gaining share as LAN infrastructure becomes more commonplace.
+A major strength of BACnet is its flexible network architecture.
+It supports several network types, including BACnet/IP (for Ethernet and Wi‑Fi), BACnet MS/TP (Master‑Slave/Token‑Passing over RS‑485), BACnet ARCNET, and BACnet LonTalk.
+This versatility enables deployment in buildings of any size—from small commercial facilities to large industrial complexes.
+The protocol also incorporates security features to address cybersecurity concerns in modern building‑management systems.
+Historically, MS/TP and BACnet/IP have been the most common, with BACnet/IP gaining market share as LAN infrastructure becomes ubiquitous.

 Discovery